 I used to really, truly loathe this dish.
 It was the one thing I wouldn't touch on my Passover plate.
-Kids are funny about food textures—the mushy carrots, over-sweetened with buckwheat honey in this case, made me dread the holiday when I knew tzimmes were involved.
+Kids are funny about food textures—the soft carrots, over-sweetened with buckwheat honey in this case, made me dread the holiday when I knew tzimmes were involved.

 Since reaching adulthood, I've found a way to make this vegetarian-friendly side pleasing to carnivores, gluten-free eaters, adults, and children alike.
 Keep it simple—a touch of honey highlights the carrots' natural sweetness.
 Spices like cardamom and cinnamon give the dish more dimension, and the citrus juice brightens everything up, just in time for spring.

 - 1 medium onion (8 ounces), thinly sliced

 - 2 pounds carrots, peeled and cut into 1/2- inch rounds

 - 1 1/2 ounces (about 1/3 cup) golden raisins

 - 1/2 teaspoon cinnamon

 - 1/2 teaspoon ground cardamom

 - 3 tablespoons (1 1/4 ounces) honey